Optimizing Django ORM Queries

 [<Post: Optimizing Django ORM Queries>]

-• Use a specific queryset to retrieve the posts - through the queryset parameter.
+- Use a specific queryset to retrieve the posts - through the

-• Store the filtered posts in a new attribute (published_posts) - through the to_attr parameter.
+parameter. - Store the filtered posts in a new attribute (

 While working with the Django ORM, it is extremely important that we think about what’s happening under the hood.